apartmentlist/style/README.md

 Since we're intentionally making it difficult to change, I'm only going to give you one criterion to consider when you want to propose a change:

-1. The style is probably not going to change
+1. The style is probably not going to change, and that's ok!